ShaneEDouglas/ProChatz/README.md

 markdown
 Copy code
-# 🚀 Getting Started with ProChatAz
+# 🚀 Getting Started with ProChatz

 ProChatz is a cutting-edge web app crafted with [React](https://reactjs.org/) and secured by [Firebase](https://firebase.google.com/).